 NRCS will continue to work with partners to improve outcomes through landscape conservation initiatives.
-For FY 2015, NRCS intends to continue implementation of the following named initiatives through dedicated EQIP, CSP, and/or ACEP funding: Bay Delta Initiative, Driftless Area Conservation Initiative, Great Lakes Restoration Initiative, Gulf of Mexico Initiative, Illinois River/Eucha-Spavinaw Watershed Initiative, Mississippi River Basin Healthy Watersheds Initiative, National Water Quality Initiative, Ogallala Aquifer Initiative, Red River Basin Initiative, Lesser Prairie Chicken Initiative, Sage Grouse Initiative, and Longleaf Pine Initiative.
-These initiatives are partner- and results-driven, and, based on annual reviews and existing initiative plans, NRCS intends to continue many of the initiatives if there is significant partner interest and progress in achieving results.
-Mississippi partners have and continue to be very active in initiatives, particularly the Mississippi River Basin Healthy Watersheds and Gulf of Mexico Initiatives.
-Going forward, as some initiatives are closed out, NRCS may invest in new ones as partner interest and regional need is demonstrated.
+For FY 2015, NRCS intends to continue implementation of the following named initiatives through dedicated EQIP, CSP, and/or ACEP funding: Bay Delta Initiative, Driftless Area Conservation Initiative, Great Lakes Restoration Initiative, Gulf of Mexico Initiative, Illinois River/Eucha-Spavinaw Watershed Initiative, Mississippi River Basin Healthy Watersheds Initiative, National Water Quality Initiative, Ogallala Aquifer Initiative, Red River Basin Initiative, Lesser Prairie Chicken Initiative, Sage Grouse Initiative, and Longleaf Pine Initiative, These initiatives are partner- and results-driven, and, based on annual reviews and existing initiative plans, NRCS intends to continue many of the initiatives if there is significant partner interest and progress in achieving results.
+Mississippi River Basin Healthy Watersheds and Gulf of Mexico Initiatives, Going forward, as some initiatives are closed out, NRCS may invest in new ones as partner interest and regional need is demonstrated.
 At the same time, NRCS limits overall investment in these targeted efforts in order to maintain broadly available program funding.